graymeta/terraform-aws-irisanywhere/README.md

 * `iris_s3_lic_id`     : S3 connector license id - provided by GrayMeta during licensing
 * `iris_serviceacct`   : account used to run Iris Anywhere

+Secrets required for End to End SSL (optional).
+Create two seperate secret credentials:
+* `Certificate in X509 DER format` in plain text.
+* `Certificate Private Key` in plain text.

 ### Creating DNS for the Iris ASG load balancer
 Create a DNS record for your Iris Anywhere implementation.
-A CNAME pointing to the load balancer works best.
+A CNAME pointing to the load balancer.